-Norwegian entrepreneur and founder of Sterling Caviar Jacob Stolt-Nielsen (1931-2015) came from a long line of fishermen.
+Norwegian entrepreneur and founder of Sterling Caviar, Jacob Stolt-Nielsen (1931-2015), came from a long line of fishermen.
 As a young man, Jacob came to the realization that mankind’s irresponsible harvesting of the ocean would create a negative, irreversible impact if continued.
-And so, spawning from his family history in fishing, Jacob naturally gravitated toward aquaculture.
+With his family history in fishing, Jacob naturally gravitated toward aquaculture.
 In 1973, he opened his first fish farm off the coast of Norway – Stolt Sea Farm – where he began farming salmon.
-As the years passed, Stolt Sea Farm’s operations grew to include the farming of sole and turbot, expanding into many other countries.
+Stolt Sea Farm’s operations grew to include the farming of sole and turbot, expanding into many other countries.
 In 1988, Stolt Sea Farm opened Stolt Sea Farm California LLC – a facility in Northern California to farm-raise white sturgeon.
-This farm was the first to raise the world-famous sturgeon, the fish from which the delicacy caviar comes.
-In 2006, Stolt Sea Farm California, LLC changed their name to Sterling Caviar, LLC.
-Today, Sterling Caviar is the leader in sustainable sturgeon farming and sturgeon caviar production, its innovative land-based farms consistently recognized for their sustainable farming practices and the long-term protection of the sturgeon species.
+This farm was one of the first to raise the world-famous sturgeon, the fish from which the delicacy caviar comes.
+In 2006, Stolt Sea Farm California, LLC changed its name to Sterling Caviar, LLC.
+Today, Sterling Caviar is the leader in sustainable sturgeon farming and sturgeon caviar production with its innovative land-based farms consistently recognized for its sustainable farming practices and the long-term protection of the sturgeon species.

 Sterling Caviar’s history as an institution in the caviar world is referenced in books such as “Caviar: a Global History” by Nichola Fletcher, “The Philosopher Fish” by Richard Adams Carey and “Caviar, The Strange History and Uncertain Future of the World’s Most Coveted Delicacy” by Inga Saffron.”